 How Used Cooking Oils & Meat Fats are Recycled

-In order to prevent decomposition, which can release harmful greenhouse gases and pathogens, these materials must be disposed of or recycled in a timely fashion.
+Carbon-based organic materials, if left to decompose naturally, can release harmful greenhouse gases and attract rodents and pathogens.
+These materials must be disposed of or recycled in a safe, timely fashion.
 That’s where we come in!

 STEP 1.
 Collect

 North America recycles approximately 56 billion pounds of inedible meat by-products and used cooking oil each year.
 Of this total, 2.3 billion pounds of fat, meat, and bone come from retail butchers and supermarkets.
 4 billion pounds of used cooking oil are collected from restaurants and foodservice establishments, and the remaining 49.7 billion pounds are from growers and meat processing plants.
 If all of this material were put into a landfill, the country would be out of free space in less than 4 years.
 Instead, businesses like DAR PRO Solutions collect these ‘unusable’ materials and transform them into valuable ingredients.
 This process is known as rendering.

 Step 2.
 Process

 The primary purpose of the rendering process is to create sustainable ingredients that can be used in a variety of products.
 By cooking down meat scraps, bone, fat, and cooking oil, we can produce proteins, meals, fats, and oils that can be used to make everything from biofuel to hand sanitizer.
 Aside from upcycling valuable organic material, the rendering process also has some positive effects on the environment.